-I love the look of simplicity and this knit like crochet blanket pattern is just that!
-If you love classic looking blankets just like me then this crochet pattern is for you!
-Happy Blanket Making! :
+I love the look of simplicity, and this knit like crochet blanket pattern is just that!
+If you love classic looking blankets just like me, then this crochet pattern is for you!

-This blanket is extremely easy to make and a great first (or second) project for beginners.
-For this sample I used Hobby Lobby I love this yarn but any worsted weight yarn like Lion Brand Vanna’s Choice would work great!
+This blanket is extremely easy to make and a perfect first (or second) project for beginners.
+For this sample, I used Hobby Lobby I love this yarn, but any worsted weight yarn like Lion Brand Vanna’s Choice would work great!

 READY TO GET STARTED?

 Ready to get started?
-Read on down to find the full crochet pattern that looks knit below!
-Happy Crocheting Friends! 🙂
+Read on down to find the full crochet knit-like pattern that looks knit below!

 - Advanced beginner